16 Things to Buy From a Pawn Shop

 15. Gift cards

-You won’t likely get a huge discount on gift cards you find at pawn shops.
+You won’t likely get a huge discount on gift cards at pawn shops.
 However, you may be able to score a 10% discount or so when buying gift cards at pawn shops.
 And when you’re trying to save money, it all adds up.

 Note: When buying gift cards at a pawn shop, check with the owner to be sure they’ve verified the card’s authenticity.
 And get a receipt for your purchase.
 That way, if anything goes wrong, you’ll have proof you bought the card at the shop.